 Sex workers and allied communities celebrated International Sex Worker Rights Day, a holiday that commemorates the tireless efforts of harm-reduction advocates around the world.
 The holiday began in India in 2001 when over 25,000 sex workers from around the world gathered there for a festival organized by Durbar Mahila Samanwaya.
 The Durbar is a Kolkata-based…Continue reading Honoring Our Movement: International Sex Worker Rights Day

 The U.S. Court of Appeals for the D.C.
 Circuit ruled that plaintiffs in the Woodhull Freedom Foundation’s (WFF’s) lawsuit against the United States have standing to pursue claims.
-This decision guarantees sex worker rights advocates their day in court.
-The suit brought by Woodhull, Human Rights Watch, The Internet Archive, and two other plaintiffs is…Continue reading WFF Wins Appeal in Federal Court
+This decision guarantees sex-worker-rights advocates their day in court.
+The suit brought by Woodhull, Human Rights Watch, The Internet Archive, and two other plaintiffs is a constitutional…Continue reading WFF Wins Appeal in Federal Court

 DSW attended the Adult Video News (AVN) Awards Conference in Las Vegas.
 At this annual expo, meet-and-greet, and awards show, members of the adult entertainment industry exhibit their latest work, newest products, and talk about business initiatives.
 J. Leigh Brantly, Melissa Broudo, and Kaytlin Bailey presented on DSW’s work at the expo.
 DSW’s presence highlighted…Continue reading Adult Entertainment Industry Supports DSW in the Fight Against Stigma

 Opinion: It’s time to decriminalize sex work and focus on actual crimes (Orange County Register, January 10, 2020)